efournier92/PhotoGram/README.md

 ```

 #### 2. In `configs.ts`, update `FireAuthConfig` with your preferred provider configuration
+_Here's the default configuration, with all providers enabled_
 ```typescript
 export const FireAuthConfig: firebaseui.auth.Config = {
   signInFlow: 'popup',